nishasdk/flexiMORP/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+ 🚧 Coming soon 🚧
-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Examples of how a project can be used.
+Additional screenshot.
+Code examples and demos.

+Link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://fleximorp.com/about)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>